 Height: to 5 feet, but usually shorter (2–4 feet).

-Scattered nearly statewide, but absent or uncommon in the western part of the Glaciated Plains Division.
+Scattered nearly statewide, but absent or uncommon in the western part of the Glaciated Plains of northern Missouri.
 Cultivated statewide.

 Habitat and Conservation